 - 5. Press and hold the RESET until the message center display changes to show the current zone setting. - RESET FOR ZONE INFO TO EXIT - 6.
-Release the RESET control, then slowly press RESET down again. - slowly press RESET down again.
-7. Press the SETUP control repeatedly until the correct zone is displayed on the message center.
+Release the RESET control, then slowly press RESET down again. - SETUP ZONE XX RESET IF DONE - 7.
+Press the SETUP control repeatedly until the correct zone setting for your geographic location is displayed on the message center.

+is displayed on the message center.
 To exit the zone setting mode press and release the RESET control.